Interview Prep

 • What work experience have you had that prepares you to be successful in this position?

-• Explain a few significant differences between the C++ and Java programming languages.
+• Explain a few significant differences between C++ and Java.

 • How much reuse do you get out of the code you develop?